 the Quiet Count field minus 127 is equal to the number of TBTTs in the past to reach the beacon interval during which the ongoing quiet interval started if the field is set to a value higher than 127.

+The value 0 is reserved. (#10244)

+NOTE - A value of 1 indicates the quiet interval starts during the beacon interval starting at the next TBTT. (#10244)

 35.3 Multi-link operation